NevilPatel01/VendingMachine/README.md

 ## NOTE:

 This Project Vending Machine was developed by Nevil Dineshkumar Patel.
-The code is the intellectual property of the author, and any unauthorized copying, reproduction, or distribution is strictly prohibited.
+The code is the intellectual property of the author, and any unauthorized copying, reproduction, or distribution is strictly prohibited for assignment use.